 What to wear.

 Toddlers already know what they want to wear, give them an option between two or three outfits.
-I do this with my toddler and I have no fights in the morning to get her dressed, she choose it after all.
+I do this with my girl and I have no fights in the morning to get her dressed, she choose it after all.

 I even give her the decision of what outfits I buy for her, that way she likes her clothes and she feels confident when she wears it.